NVIDIA/nv-wavenet/README.md

 * implementation : the implementation variant to use, as defined by the `nvWavenetInfer::Implementation` enum.
 Options are SINGLE_BLOCK, DUAL_BLOCK and PERSISTENT
 * tanhEmbed : specifies whether the result of the input embedding should pass through a tanh

 Once the `nvWavenetInfer` object is constructed, it is necessary to upload weights for the model.
 Weight matrices are provided as `float*` arrays, in column-major order.
 In the fp16 case, data conversion and vectorization is provided automatically by the weight upload functions.
+The provided pointers can be on the host or on the device - in either case, the data will be copied to a buffer belonging to the `NvWavenetInfer` object.

 `nvWavenetInfer::setEmbeddings()` uploads the embedding table for the causal input.
 `nvWavenetInfer::setLayerWeights()` uploads all necessary weights for a single residual layer.
 `nvWavenetInfer::setOutWeights()` uploads all weights for the final output layers prior to the softmax.

 The `nvWavenetInfer::setInputs()` method allows the user to upload conditioning vectors and random values for use by the random sampling post-softmax.
+While setInputs does accept device pointers, it will still copy/convert the data into the `NvWavenetInfer` object's allocation.
 For efficient deployment where the conditioning vectors / random values are already present in GPU memory, this method should be modified to simply update the necessary pointers.

 # Testing